-NC Family calls for accountability after man convicted in daughter’s death released
+NC family calls for accountability after man convicted in daughter’s death released

 At 12:30 a.m. on Jan.
 1, 2020, 23-year-old Cynia Wright was killed when the car she was riding in crashed into the back of a parked police car.

-The driver, Kevin Whitlock, Jr. was drunk and speeding, according to police, along I-85 S near Sugar Creek Road.
+The driver, Kevin Whitlock Jr., was drunk and speeding along I-85 S near Sugar Creek Road, according to police

 A CMPD patrol car was parked in the left lane, with its lights flashing, while the officer helped direct traffic.
 Whitlock, according to investigators, crashed into the squad car.